NoRaincheck/NoRaincheck/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on machine learning research in my spare time.
-I'm also looking at ways to improve machine learning inference in battle-tested production systems.
+- 🔭 PhD in Machine Learning; I'm also looking at ways to improve machine learning inference in battle-tested production systems.
 - 🌱 I’m currently learning Golang and Rust
 - 📫 How to reach me: Simply @ me by raising an issue in [my personal repository](https://github.com/NoRaincheck/NoRaincheck)